Jimmy Buffett songs and pop culture suggest that when you visit the Florida Keys, you should drink a margarita.

-Located in a large building overlooking the Historic Key West Sea Harbor, Waterfront Brewery offers splendid views of water, sky and boats in the harbor.
+Located in a large building overlooking the Key West Historic Seaport, Waterfront Brewery offers splendid views of water, sky and boats in the harbor.

 Waterfront is also a restaurant with a full menu, full bar, and, for Key West, reasonable prices.
-(Example: A good Cuban sandwich with fries for $12.)
+(Example: A good mahi sandwich with fries for $15.)